EmFib/1000_classic_rock_songs/README.md

     file.close()
 ```

 When I first loaded the data into the dictionary, the keys were the names of the artists and the values were their lyrics -- represented, however, as a list of their 100 songs.
-So I used a quick function called `combine_text` to convert each key from a list to one block of text.
-Then I converted the dictionary into a pandas DataFrame, with artists names as the indices and one column called `lyrics` and proceeded with cleaning the data, as described below.
+So I used a quick function called `combine_text` to convert the list of objects in each dictionary value to one block of text.
+Then I converted the dictionary into a pandas DataFrame, with artists names as the indices and one column called `lyrics` that contained that artists lyrics as one block of text and proceeded with cleaning the data, as described below.

 **Data cleaning steps on all text:**
 * Make text all lower case